-So, who wants to read about the history of GRC?
+So, who wants to read about the history of governance, risk, compliance (GRC)?
 If you’re sitting down, don’t worry about using the entire seat, because you’ll only need the edge.
-However, before I delve into that, I want to talk about how I can’t stand being referred to as a millennial.
+However, before I delve into that, I want to talk about millennials and technology.

 The widely accepted definition of a millennial is someone born between the early 1980s and mid-1990s, and I graced this world with my presence in the early 1980s, right on the edge of the date range.
 So while I technically fall into the millennial category, I always felt stuck in the middle between both that and the Generation X category.
 There are a couple of reasons why I feel this way, but for the purposes of this tech blog, the reason I’ll elaborate on is—you guessed it!—how I interact with technology.

 Fortunately, I’m not the only one who feels this way.
 Researchers have determined that there is a “microgeneration” of those born on the cusp of when Gen Xers and millennials meet (namely between 1977 and 1983).
 Rather than call it something cool, they just combined the phrases “Generation X” and “millennial” and came up with the word “Xennial”.

 One of the primary things that makes Xennials different is that they are old enough to remember a world without intricate, game-changing technology.
 The internet was not part of my childhood, but computers existed and I could sense there was something special about using one.
 I remember when I was in high school and we got our first 14.4K dial-up internet modem…those of you old enough to remember can probably hear the “handshake” noises it made when connecting in your head now.